 And yet I’ve only scratched the surface—just 13% of the world’s 200 countries.
 Furthermore, the above map is grossly skewed.
 I’ve only visited 70% of America’s states.
 I’ve yet to visit mainland Asia, the Middle East, and 90% of the rest of Africa.
 And I’ve visited just one state (New South Wales) of the USA-sized Australia.

-Granted, I have no intention of visiting every country or plot of land.
+Granted, I have no intention of visiting every country on Earth.
 It doesn’t take that many to realize we’re all the same and that we live on the most beautiful rock in the observable universe.
-Plus, I still have a lot I want to do in my own backyard, not to mention repeat trips abroad (i.e. New Zealand take two).
+That and I still have a lot I want to do in my own backyard and on repeat trips abroad.

-But I do hope to visit all seven continents someday, if not next year.
+But I do hope to visit all seven continents someday.
 Not only does distance makes the heart grow fonder, but a change in geography is good at keeping us on our toes.

 Love you, Earth.